dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-react-formstate flattens it into your component state
+react-formstate flattens the data which simplifies immutable state.

 ```es6
 this.state = {